Guide · career-strategy

 Curate down to six pinned repos that each tell a clear story, write a two-sentence README that a non-engineer can understand, delete or archive everything that doesn't help, and put a working demo link at the top of each repo's README.
 The recruiter visit is 90 seconds.
 Design for that visit, not for a hypothetical engineer who'll clone your code.

-What recruiters actually see
+What recruiters actually see in a GitHub profile

 When a recruiter clicks the GitHub link on your resume, the page they land on shows three things above the fold: your profile picture and bio, your pinned repositories, and your contribution graph.
 They don't scroll.
 They read the bio, glance at the pinned repos, and form an impression in under two minutes.
+Pinned repositories are the up-to-six projects GitHub lets you surface at the top of your profile, and as of 2026 they are the single highest-leverage real estate you control.

 That means almost everything in your GitHub profile is invisible to the recruiter.
-The fork of react from three years ago, the half-finished hackathon project, the class assignment with one commit — none of it gets seen unless they specifically click in.
+The fork of react from three years ago, the half-finished hackathon project, the class assignment with one commit: none of it gets seen unless they specifically click in.
 The leverage is in what they see in those first 90 seconds.

 Step 1: Curate the pinned six